octimot/StoryToolkitAI/README.md

 _About search speed: the search is pretty fast, but it will depend on the size of the transcript (or transcripts) you're searching.
 Using a lot of transcripts will make the search slower, so a smaller transform model is recommended (more on that later).
 On a Mac M1, using the all-MiniLM-L6-v2 model, searching through an hour of audio (cca.
 700 phrases) takes around 2 seconds, while searching through 40+ hours of audio (cca.
 34k phrases) takes around 2 minutes._

 ### Transcript Word Search
 Once a transcript is loaded, a basic search function will let you find words in the transcript and show you their position.
 Once you find what you're looking for, simply clicking the phrase will move the Resolve playhead to the respective timecode.

+### Transcript Groups

+Starting with v0.17.5, you can group transcript segments together so that you can easily select them later if you need to.
+To add segments to groups, select them with V (or CMD/CTRL+Click, or other selection shortcuts) and then press CMD/CTR+G. To see the group list for each transcript, click CMD/CTRL+G while in the transcription window.
+From there, you can also add group notes for each group.
+For eg. if you group certain segments on a certain topic, you can add your notes on that particular topic in the group notes field.
+You can also use the groups to select all the segments of a certain character and so on.

+_Note: the groups are based on time intervals, so if you change the start or end times of segments, they might drift outside of certain groups that they're in.
+Simply click on the group, select the segments and press CMD/CTR+G again to re-add them to the group_

+In the future, we will add the ability to perform an advanced search on one on more groups.

+Also, we will most likely have a few features which will auto-group segments together (for eg. character recognition, topic classification, Resolve / NLE markers to group segments, etc.)

 ### Direct Translations to English
 The tool also supports direct translation to English by clicking the "Translate Timeline to English" button.
 However,